 1.1 The strategy for the introduction of GNSS for aviation use includes augmented GNSS to support specific air navigation operations.
 This working paper provides the meeting with latest developments related to GNSS augmentation at global and regional levels.
-The PBN/GNSS Task Force is invited to review the draft amendments to AFI GNSS Strategy in light of these developments, and propose changes as required.
+The PBN/GNSS Task Force is invited to review the draft amendments to AFI GNSS Strategy in light of these developments, and propose changes as required in the frame of the implementation of PBN operations within AFI region.